HatchedDocs

 Image generation runs asynchronously; operations.wait polls the hatch operation until the buddy's art is ready (typically 5–45 seconds).
 Show a loading state in your UI rather than blocking on it.

-4. Send your first event
+4. Confirm the event type and send your first event

 eventId: 'lesson_lsn_1_user_42',